Lainey Wilson: 2011–2018: Early years in Nashville and independent releases

 Wilson graduated from high school and moved to Nashville in August 2011.
 She first lived in a camper trailer outside of a recording studio in Nashville.
 The studio owner paid for Wilson's water and electricity to help make ends meet.
 In 2021, Wilson said that her early years in Nashville were difficult: "It taught me that this thing was not going to be easy.
 It taught me perseverance."
 For several years, Wilson played a variety of small shows and worked on her songwriting.
 In 2014, she released a self-titled album on the Cupit label.
 It was followed in 2016 by Tougher, on the Lone Chief label.
 The project garnered an audience and made the Billboard Top Country Albums chart.
+Wilson also performed with Kasey Tyndall as members of the duo Loretta Jett, including a November 2016 show at the Mercury Ballroom in Louisville, Kentucky.
 In 2018, she released her second EP, a self-titled collection that was self-released.
 It led to her signing a publishing deal with Sony/ATV in 2018.
 Also in 2018, she also signed a management deal.